UConn Huskies women's basketball: 2018–2019: Another Record Win Streak Ends

-2019–2020: NCAA Tournament Canceled
+2019–2020: Emerging South Carolina Rivalry

-Despite losing two high-storing star forwards in Katie Lou Samuelson and Napheesa Collier to the WNBA (both averaged about 20 PPG), UConn began the 2019–20 season with a 12–0 run and reached #1 in the AP poll by New Year's Day.
+Despite losing two high-storing star forwards in Katie Lou Samuelson and Napheesa Collier to the WNBA, UConn began the 2019–20 season with a 12–0 run and reached #1 in the AP poll by New Year's Day.
 Their first loss was against No. 6 Baylor on January 9, 2020, at the XL Center.
 The Huskies lost twice more against No. 3 Oregon and most notably at No. 1 South Carolina 70–52 during the regular season.
 This was the first time that South Carolina was able to defeat UConn in a women's college basketball game, and it marked a significant turning point in the emerging rivalry between the two programs.
 At the conclusion of the 2019–20 regular season, UConn had a record of 26–3.
 They went 16–0 in the AAC and were the conference regular season champions.
 Then, they won the AAC tournament for the 7th year in a row, defeating Cincinnati in the title game 87–53 on March 9, 2020.

 UConn received an automatic bid to the 2020 NCAA Division I women's basketball tournament, but the tournament was cancelled due to the COVID-19 pandemic.
 The team finished the season ranked No. 5 in the AP poll, and with a 29–3 overall record.

 This was the last year that the Huskies played in the American Athletic Conference, as they left to join several of their former conference mates in the Big East Conference in July 2020.
 UConn dominated women's basketball during their time in the American, going undefeated in all seven of their regular seasons in AAC play and winning every conference tournament during their membership.